luistorres0/cse-challenge/README.md

 - `notes` **should have your name** as well as any notes you might like to put on the records you're submitting.

 You are welcome to use libraries like lodash, axios, fast-csv, fs-extra, or others.

-### Submission
-- Create a github repo and send along the link
-- Commit your work as you work documenting each commit
-- Make sure not to commit the API key you've been given!